List of Farscape characters: Aeryn Sun

-However, Aeryn's prowler is caught up in the stream of Moya's starburst and is towed along with the escaping Leviathan.
+However, Aeryn's Prowler is caught up in the stream of Moya's starburst and is towed along with the escaping Leviathan.
 Aeryn is brought on board Moya as a prisoner, but when she and Crichton encounter her commanding officer, Bialar Crais, she defends John from Crais' allegation that John deliberately attacked and killed Crais' brother, saying he is not brave enough or smart enough to have done so.
 In return, Crais declares her to be "irreversibly contaminated" from spending too much time with an unknown life form, which means a death sentence.
 John Crichton and D'Argo soon escape the Peacekeepers again and, having nowhere else to go, Aeryn reluctantly becomes a fugitive alongside them.

-Aboard Moya, Aeryn learns to think beyond the strict, militaristic confines of her peacekeeper upbringing.
-Born in service aboard a command Carrier, it is the only life she has known and thus; is very well skilled in hand-to-hand combat and armed combat.
+Aboard Moya, Aeryn learns to think beyond the strict, militaristic confines of her Peacekeeper upbringing.
+Born in service aboard a command Carrier, it is the only life she has known and thus she is very skilled in hand-to-hand combat and armed combat.
 She also becomes a valuable and important member of Moya's crew, and a companion and romantic interest of Crichton during the series.
 It is only after leaving the Peacekeepers that she can begin to find out about her parentage.
-She has discovered that her mother, Xhalax Sun was a peacekeeper pilot who - against peacekeeper regulations - fell in love with an older officer, Talyn Lyczac.
-They deliberately had Aeryn, a child born of love and Xhalax sneaks into Aeryn's dormitory one night to tell her so, which is strictly against regulations.
-To redeem her crime, Xhalax was forced by the peacekeepers to choose between the two and she executed Talyn so that Aeryn could live.
+She has discovered that her mother, Xhalax Sun was also a Peacekeeper pilot who — against Peacekeeper regulations — fell in love with an older officer, Talyn Lyczac.
+They deliberately had Aeryn, a child born of love, and Xhalax sneaked into Aeryn's dormitory one night to tell her so, which is strictly against regulations.
+To redeem her crime, Xhalax was forced by the Peacekeepers to choose between the two, and she executed Talyn so that Aeryn could live.

 Aeryn evolves from a cold, detached soldier into a valuable friend and crewmate.
 Her relationship with John Crichton also evolves, and Aeryn ultimately becomes a compassionate wife and loving mother at the end of the series.
 They name their son D'Argo Sun-Crichton; after their dear friend who (apparently) lost his life in the Peacekeeper Wars.